 How to get there: From central Phoenix, head east on I-10.
-Take exit 147A in order to merge onto Arizona-202 Loop.
-Follow the Loop 202/Red Mountain Freeway for 13 miles.
+Take exit 147A and merge onto Arizona-202 Loop.
+Follow Loop 202 for 13 miles.
 Take exit 13 (Country Club Dr./AZ-87 N.).
-Turn left at the light and proceed north on Arizona 87.
+Turn left at the light and proceed north on AZ-87.
 Continue north for an additional 45 miles passing through the town of Sunflower.
 Just after Sunflower, you’ll see a sign that says “Sycamore Creek/Mt.
-Ord”; turn left here.
-Follow F.S.
-Road 626 downhill for 1.2 miles.
+Ord” – turn left here.
+Follow Forest Road 626 downhill for 1.2 miles.
 As the road turns left, take a right over a cattle guard onto the dirt road.
-There are good staging areas on both the left and right soon as you turn onto this road.
+There are good staging areas on both sides of the main road as well as near the start of the trail.

-This point marks the beginning of the more challenging portion of the trail.
-If you struggle with the first boulder field, then turn around when possible because there are two more challenging boulder fields ahead.
-After passing through the first boulder field, the trail eases momentarily at 4.8 miles, but then immediately enters an even tougher boulder field.
+This point marks the beginning significantly more challenging portion of the trail.
+Only continue if you have a 4-wheel drive vehicle with high clearance and have had prior technical off-road driving experience.
+After passing through the first boulder field, the trail eases momentarily at 4.9 miles, but then immediately enters an even tougher boulder field.
 This second boulder field is significantly longer and more difficult and will require a slow pace, careful tire placement, and in some cases, rock stacking.
-As you near 4.9 miles, the trail will ease once again slightly before entering the third boulder field.
-The third boulder field comes just before the 5.0 mile mark but fortunately, is shorter than the last.
-Once you are out of the third boulder field, the rest of the trail isn’t too difficult.
-At the 5.0 mile mark, you’ll pass over a short, steel bridge.
+As you near 5.0 miles, the trail will ease once again slightly before entering the third boulder field.
+The third boulder field comes just after the 5.0 mile mark but fortunately, is shorter than the last.
+At the 5.1 mile mark, you’ll pass over a short, steel bridge.
 An interesting side note on this bridge is that it was actually destroyed by the Viper Militia Group in the 1990s while they were practicing in the area.
 The bridge has since been replaced and a sign on the bridge shows that it is the Arizona State Parks OHV Fund that paid to replace it!
-After the bridge, the trail becomes moderate again, which, while some rocks are present, it is nothing like what you have just made it through.
-Stay straight at a small clearing at 5.2 miles.

-The Sunflower Mine Loop: Only take this trail if you are traveling in a group with vehicles suited for extreme 4X4 driving; this trail is not for the faint-hearted and ultimately, the driver’s best judgment should be used to determine whether his/her vehicle, trail condition, and weather allows for the completion of this trail.
+The Sunflower Mine Loop: This trail is not for the faint-hearted and ultimately, the driver’s best judgment should be used to determine whether his/her vehicle, trail condition, and weather allows for the completion of this trail.
 To take this loop back to the beginning, turn left at the main junction and reset your trip odometer.
 Head northeast on the mostly moderate trail.
 At 0.5 the trail begins to get very difficult as it enters a boulder filled creek.
 Take a sharp right at 0.9 miles as the trail leaves the creek and begins to head up a very steep and rocky hill.
 After a significant climb, stay right at 1.4 miles.
 At 1.75 miles, you’ll arrive at a large clearing, stay straight on the more-traveled road as it begins to head right downhill.
 The road forks at 2.0 miles as it heads downhill stay to the right for easier way.
 Use caution on the narrow shelf road as it winds its way slowly downhill.
 At 3.1 miles, the trail drops into the creek as it takes a hard right.
 Immediately after this, it takes a sharp as it continues uphill.
 At 3.8 miles, the trail joins F.S.
 201 and becomes easy.
 Follow F.S.
 201 south and arrive back at the cattle guard you started at 6.2 miles.
 Continue an additional 1.1 mile back to the staging area.